-On January 8, 2019, New Flyer announced the launch of New Flyer Infrastructure SolutionsTM ("NFIS"), a service dedicated to providing safe, reliable, smart, and sustainable charging and mobility solutions to customers.
-It will support mobility projects from start to finish and focus on energy management optimization as well as infrastructure planning and development, providing cohesive transition of bus fleets to zero-emission bus ("ZEB") technology.
+On January 8, 2019, New Flyer announced the launch of NFI Infrastructure SolutionsTM ("NFIS"), a service dedicated to providing safe, reliable, smart, and sustainable charging and mobility solutions to customers.
+NFIS supports mobility projects from start to finish and focuses on energy management optimization as well as infrastructure planning and development, providing cohesive transition of bus fleets to ZEB technology.

-On March 12, 2019, New Flyer announced the unveiling of the Xcelsior CHARGE H2TM, the Company's fuel cell-electric heavy-duty transit bus, and announced that both the 40-foot and 60-foot model of the Xcelsior CHARGE H2TM had successfully completed the testing at Altoona.
+On March 12, 2019, New Flyer announced the unveiling of the Xcelsior CHARGE H2TM, the Company's fuel cell-electric heavy-duty transit bus, and announced that both the 40-foot and 60-foot model of the Xcelsior CHARGE H2TM had successfully completed the testing at Altoona, Pennsylvania ("Altoona").
 The Xcelsior CHARGE H2TM is the first 60-foot fuel cell-electric bus to complete testing at Altoona and establishes New Flyer as the only manufacturer to offer both a 40-foot and 60-foot fuel cell-electric bus model that qualifies for U.S. federal funding.

-On May 15, 2019, NFAI announced an exclusive partnership with Robotic Research, LLC ("Robotic Research") to advance autonomous bus technology through developing and deploying advanced driver-assistance systems ("ADAS") in heavy-duty transit bus applications.
+On May 15, 2019, NFAI announced a partnership with Robotic Research, LLC ("Robotic Research") to advance automated bus technology through developing and deploying advanced driver-assistance systems ("ADAS") in heavy-duty transit bus applications.
 The partnership between New Flyer and Robotic Research will pursue development of an Xcelsior CHARGETM battery-electric bus equipped with Society of Automotive Engineers ("SAE") Standard J3016 Level 4 ADAS technology.
 SAE J3016 Level 4 is defined as high automation where the vehicle performs all driving tasks autonomously while actively monitoring the driving environment.
 Testing of the technology, on a closed course at Robotic Research facilities, took place in early 2020.
-With the announcement of its Robotic Research partnership, New Flyer further supports the FTA's Strategic Transit Automation Research Plan to assess potential risks, barriers and mitigation strategies associated with the implementation of automation technologies in transit buses.
+With the announcement of its Robotic Research partnership, New Flyer further supports the Strategic Transit Automation Research Plan of the U.S. Federal Transit Administration ("FTA") to assess potential risks, barriers and mitigation strategies associated with the implementation of automation technologies in transit buses.
 This plan also adopts SAE J3016 standards.